-Based on our professional judgement we determined the materiality for the financial statements as a whole at $\in$ 1.085.000.
+Based on our professional judgement we determined the materiality for the financial statements as a whole at \in 1.096.000.
 The materiality is based on 2% of total assets.
-We have used total assets as a basis for determining our materiality.
 We consider an indicator based on total assets the most appropriate driver for setting materiality as Palmboomen Cultuur Maatschappij Mopoli (Palmeraies De Mopoli) N.V. has limited activities and one of its focuses is to monitor the recoverability of the loans granted which are a significant part of total assets.